InstituteforDiseaseModeling/EMOD-Generic-Scripts/workflow_covid01/README.rst

 - Age-structured contact matricies.
 - Overdispersion of the infection rate.

-This model does not inlclude:
+This model does not include:

 - SARS-CoV-2 variants of concern.
 - Waning immunity, re-infection, or secondary vaccine failure.